 Put oil and other toxic wastes in approved containers and take them to a recycling center.
 Call your local or state office of public works or environmental services to find a recycling center in your area, and to get instructions on how to dispose of non-recyclable wastes.
 Do not place used engine oil in the trash, or pour it down a drain or on the ground.
 Used oil, gasoline, coolant, and cleaning solvents contain poisons that can hurt refuse workers and contaminate drinking water, lakes, rivers, and oceans.

 Vehicle Identification Number

-The VIN and engine serial numbers uniquely identify your motorcycle and are required in order to register your motorcycle.
+The VIN and engine serial number uniquely identify your motorcycle and are required in order to register your motorcycle.
 They may also be required when ordering replacement parts.
-The VIN is stamped on the right side of the steering head and also appears on the Safety Certification Label attached to the left side of the frame.